Privacy Statement &

 If you live in Canada, "we ", "us ", and "our " refer to 2114393 Ontario Inc. (VentureWeb Canada).

 If you live in the United States, those terms refer to VentureWeb Inc.

 If you live in South Africa, those terms refer to VentureWeb (Pty) Ltd.

 If you live in India, those terms refer to VentureWeb Marketing Solution India Private Ltd.

 If you live anywhere else, those terms refer to VentureWeb International Ltd.

 Purpose of policy

-This notice applies to current and former employees, workers and subcontractors.
-This notice also applies to Limited Company Contractors that we engage with because we may hold and process personal data or special categories of personal data for the Limited Company Contractor’s directors, employees, substitutes or hired assistants.
+This notice also applies to Limited Company Contractors that we engage with because we may hold and process personal data or special categories of personal data for the Limited Company Contractor's directors, employees, substitutes or hired assistants.
 This notice does not confer, imply or create any direct contractual relationship between VentureWeb International Limited and any individual engaged or employed by the Limited Company Contractor.
 We may update this notice at any time.
 For the avoidance of doubt, we are required by law to issue this notice to all individuals for which we hold personal data and the issuing of this notice does not alter the terms of any contracts we have agreed with you and does not alter the status under which we have contracted with you.

 It is important that you read this notice, together with any other privacy notice we may provide on specific occasions when we are collecting or processing personal information about you, so that you are aware of how and why we are using such information.